 For my entire life, I have actively partaken in Australia Day celebrations, watching the longstanding ‘traditions’ of cockroach racing, thong throwing and other such antics whilst celebrating with friends on Australia Day.

-I have been guilty in past years of the very eye roll and irritation mentioned earlier upon hearing someone mention the prospect of changing the date of Australia Day.
+I have been guilty in past years of rolling my eyes and feeling irritated upon hearing someone mention the prospect of changing the date of Australia Day.

 ‘Buzzkill’, I would think, as I tuned out immediately from the conversation.
 Guilty.